New Big Money Means Pure Storage Inc. (PSTG) Investors Could Reap Benefit

 The top institutional shareholder in the company is ARK Investment Management, LLC with over 41.16 million shares valued at $930.66 million.
 The investor’s holdings represent 15.09% of the PSTG Shares outstanding.
 As of Dec 30, 2020, the second largest holder is FMR, LLC with 22.23 million shares valued at $502.68 million to account for 8.15% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 21.73 million shares representing 7.96% and valued at over $491.24 million, while Champlain Investment Partners, LLC holds 7.08% of the shares totaling 19.3 million with a market value of $436.48 million.

-Pure Storage Inc. (NYSE: PSTG) is -5.53% lower on its value in year-to-date trading and has touched a low of $7.93 and a high of $29.53 in the current 52-week trading range.
+Pure Storage Inc. (NYSE: PSTG) is -0.93% lower on its value in year-to-date trading and has touched a low of $7.93 and a high of $29.53 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PSTG stock was last observed hovering at around $19.37 in the last trading session, with the day’s gains setting it 1.99% off its average median price target of $30.00 for the next 12 months.
-It is also 38.97% off the consensus price target high of $35.00 offered by 22 analysts, but current levels are -1.71% lower than the price target low of $21.00 for the same period.
+The PSTG stock was last observed hovering at around $22.74 in the last trading session, with the day’s loss setting it -0.34% off its average median price target of $30.00 for the next 12 months.
+It is also 36.0% off the consensus price target high of $35.00 offered by 22 analysts, but current levels are -6.67% lower than the price target low of $21.00 for the same period.

-The stock witnessed a -21.04% loss in the last 1 month and extending the period to 3 months gives it a 1.71%, and is -7.89% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.78% over the week and 5.87% over the month.
+The stock witnessed a -19.13% loss in the last 1 month and extending the period to 3 months gives it a 6.01%, and is 8.37% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.07% over the week and 5.99% over the month.

 Pure Storage Inc. (PSTG) Analyst Forecasts